andreidobrinski/canvas-webgl-fem-course/README.md

+# Creative Coding Frontend Masters Course

+## A repo to follow along with this [course](https://frontendmasters.com/courses/canvas-webgl)

+---

-# Creative Coding & Generative Art with JavaScript
+Creative Coding & Generative Art with JavaScript

-This repository includes code & resources for students attending my *Generative Art & Creative Coding with JavaScript* workshops in 2018.
+This repository includes code & resources for students attending my _Generative Art & Creative Coding with JavaScript_ workshops in 2018.

 # Contents